-Sterling hits ten-month high as dollar dips on Fed
+Sterling hits 10-month high as dollar dips on Fed

 Growth of 0.3 percent on the quarter was up from 0.2 percent in the first three months of the year, in line with forecasts.
 But that figure is likely to cement expectations that the Bank of England will keep interest rates on hold next week at their record low level, when they also release a quarterly Inflation Report.

 Strategists say developments around Brexit will continue to be the main driver for the pound, which has fallen around 13 percent against the dollar since last June's referendum.
+(Reporting by Jemima Kelly; Editing by Keith Weir)